Basic electronics for beginners (Step by step guide 2024)

 1. Open

-So, let me ask you the same question.
+Now, let me ask a question.
 What will happen if I remove one of the connecting wires or any circuit component from the circuit?

 Or more technically speaking any two points on a board or circuit that offer infinite resistance (R), we call it an open circuit.